apache/incubator-spot/spot-oa/oa/components/README.md

 ###Data
 _Data source module._

-This module needs to be configured correctly to avoid errors during the oni-oa execution.
+This module needs to be configured correctly to avoid errors during the spot-oa execution.
 Here you need to select the correct database engine to obtain the correct results while creating additional details files.
-Currently oni-oa is prepared to work with Impala, but you can always configure any other database engine and make the corresponding updates in the code.
+Currently spot-oa is prepared to work with Impala, but you can always configure any other database engine and make the corresponding updates in the code.

 **Configuration**